 The three of us are all small business marketing coaches, working under individual DBA's and or LLC's.
 We want to know how best we can merge our resources together into some kind of partnership, business or entity.
-We're unsure what the best approach is considering the various differences in...
+We're unsure what the best approach is considering the various...
 Read more »

 Justia is a wonderful free online legal forum established to allow members of the general public to ask general legal questions to experienced lawyers who volunteer their valuable time to do so.
 Your important small business question is much to important--and too complicated--to be solved online....Read more »

 This probably requires some negotiation, either by your or your attorney.
 I don't know that they're contractually or legally obligated to do so, but it might be worth having an attorney review the documents you have.

 Buying a house and my husband and I don't qualify for conventional - however my father is gifting me money as a graduation gift for down-payment and we have FHA.
 Underwriting is demanding my father's bank statement with ALL transactions and he will not give up that information...
 Read more »

 The mortgage loan underwriting process--especially when it is an FHA government guaranteed loan--will require proof of income from all sources because FHA will not allow borrowers to borrow any of the down payment from any source.